 In addition to having zero annual energy costs, Richardsville generates – via a 348 kW solar array – more on-site energy than it consumes, and as a result receives an annual surplus check of more than $40,000 from TVA, the energy provider.
 Thus, Richardsville has become the only school in the nation that, by its mere existence, provides a positive revenue stream for its school district.

-Realizing that not all clients have the immediate resources available for alternative energy sources, we have created specific sustainable design criteria for achieving “net zero ready” building performance, with the ability to add renewable energy in the future.
-Sherman Carter Barnhart currently has five net zero ready buildings in operation which include five of Kentucky’s most energy efficient schools in operation: Jody Richards Elementary (18.5 EUI), Bristow Elementary (23.5 EUI), Flaherty Primary (21.7 EUI), Ezra Sparrow Early Childhood Center (24 EUI), Hardin County Early College & Career Center (25 EUI) and South Warren Middle/High School (24.7 EUI).
-The firm currently has 2 buildings in design or under construction that are designed to achieve net zero ready status by operating at 25 EUI’s or less.
-These include: , Laurel County Career Readiness Center and Spencer County Elementary.
+Realizing that not all clients have the immediate resources available for alternative energy sources, we have created specific sustainable design criteria for achieving “zero energy nearly” building performance, with the ability to add renewable energy in the future.
+Sherman Carter Barnhart currently has eight zero energy nearly buildings in operation which include Kentucky’s most energy efficient schools in operation.: Jody Richards Elementary (20 EUI), Center For Innovation (20.7 EUI), Bristow Elementary (23.6 EUI), Flaherty Primary (21.7 EUI), Ezra Sparrow Early Childhood Center (22 EUI), Hardin County Early College & Career Center (23 EUI) and South Warren Middle/High School (24 EUI).
+The firm currently has 5 buildings in design or under construction that are designed to achieve net zero ready status by operating at 25 EUI’s or less.
+These include: Taylorsville Elementary (Spencer Co.), Cecilia Valley Elementary (Hardin Co.), Irvington Elementary (Breckinridge Co.), Hardinsburg Elementary (Breckinridge Co.), and Jennings Creek Elementary (Warren Co.).

 The U.S. Environmental Protection Agency honored Sherman Carter Barnhart with the Energy Star Leadership in Housing Award, for designing 433 units of Energy Star homes at Liberty Green Housing Development for the Louisville (Ky.)
 Metro Housing Authority.